-People love the familiar Gmail interface, but Google Workspace, formerly known as G Suite, isn’t free and resorting to email@example.com isn’t very professional.
-Luckily, there is a way to use Gmail’s email client with your custom email address.
+People love the familiar Gmail interface, but Google Workspace, formerly known as G Suite, isn’t free, and resorting to firstname.lastname@example.org isn’t very professional.
+Luckily, there is a free way to use Gmail’s email client with your custom email address.

-To create a free custom domain email with Gmail, just register a custom domain, sign up with Gmail, forward the emails to Gmail, and enable Gmail to send as your domain email address.
-You can immediately start using your new, professional email address for your startup, blog, business website or nonprofit!
+To create a free Gmail custom domain email, you need to first have your domain registered with a provider that allows email forwarding, such as the ones listed later in this article.
+Once you’ve done that, sign up with Gmail, forward the emails to Gmail, and enable Gmail to send as your custom domain email address.
+You can then immediately start using your new, professional email address for your startup, blog, business website or nonprofit!
+Without a doubt, this is your best option for setting up a custom domain email address for free.
+This process may sound complicated, but it’s not, and I will walk you through it.

 However, I do recommend just signing up for Google Workspace instead.
 It’s much simpler and more reliable than the hack described in this post.
-In addition to a custom email address, you’ll have tons of extra features that make it easier to collaborate, share files, or add or remove users on your domain:
+In addition to a custom email address that matches your website’s domain name, you’ll have tons of extra features that make it easier to collaborate, store documents, share files, and even add or remove user accounts for other people on your team that use your domain name in their email addresses:

 - For example, I have multiple @thedigitalnonprofit.com emails that I can use depending on the situation, like email@example.com, firstname.lastname@example.org, etc.